 Since then, she’s built out a huge wealth of resources that I use regularly when planning things to do around Cleveland; she also offers a number of Cleveland products including these mugs that were designed by a fellow travel blogger, Candace.
 It shows the Cleveland skyline, and the image was originally hand-drawn and water-colored – it’s a real work of art for a coffee mug!

-We have two of these mugs at home, and they work great for holding Alaskan coffee (hint, hint!)
+We have two of these mugs at home, and they work great for holding “jet fuel” for work each morning (aka coffee).

 - Featured destination?
-Italy, Japan, Mexico, Portugal, Thailand, Vietnam
+Canada, Italy, Japan, Mexico, Portugal, Thailand, Vietnam

 - Cost? $18-$30 depending on product